 Now consider how high from the horizon something might be?

 Close in the finger in so you’ve got a clenched fist, and you’ve got a marker for roughly 10 degrees.
-Outstretch fingers and thumb from pinkie-tip to thumb-tip you have 20 degrees.
+Outstretched fingers and thumb from pinkie-tip to thumb-tip and you have 20 degrees.
 With a little practice you’ll be able to do it with ease.

-You’re looking for a star that’s only 25 light years away.
-Light travels roughly 300,000 kilometres per second in the vacuum of space.
+Now, as we understand the enormity of space we use the term ‘light year’, which is the distance that light travels in one year in the vacuum of space.
+Just how far is a light year?
+We know that light travels roughly 300,000 kilometres per second in the vacuum of space.
 Multiply that by 60 seconds in a minute, 60 minutes in an hour, 24 hours in a day, and 365.25 days per year, on average, and you’ll end up with something like 9,500 billion kilometres which is such a silly number we just don’t use it.
-It’s too big it’s too complicated.
+It’s too big and too complicated even for relatively close stars.

-The star that we’re trying to find is 1.8 times the diameter of the sun.
-It’s a young white star and one of the first stars to have had planets directly imaged orbiting it.
-This was only done in 2008.
-This star is the brightest star in the constellation of Piscis Austrinus, the Southern Fish, and it’s called Fomalhaut.
+The star that we’re trying to find is 25 light years and 1.8 times the diameter of the Sun.
+Think about that.
+You see it now as it was 25 years ago.
+Every time you look at stars you are looking back in time.
+This star is a young white star and one of the first stars to have had planets directly imaged orbiting it in 2008.
+It is the brightest star in the constellation of Piscis Austrinus, the Southern Fish and is called Fomalhaut.